dlsc-software-consulting-gmbh/WorkbenchFX/README.md

 dialogBtn.setOnAction(event ->
     workbench.showErrorDialog(
        "Button click failed!",
-       "During the click of this button, something went + horribly wrong.",
+       "During the click of this button, something went" + "horribly wrong.",
        buttonType -> { // Proceed and validate the result }
     )
 );</td>